Automated Impact Assessment¶

 - The vulnerability affects a feature that is not explicitly used by the firmware.

-For example, if a CVE is only exploitable over Bluetooth, but your firmware runs on a Linux kernel without a Bluetooth submodule, the platform automatically filters out this CVE.
+For example, if a vulnerability is only exploitable over Bluetooth, but your firmware runs on a Linux kernel without a Bluetooth submodule, the platform automatically filters this out.

 How to use it¶

-- Positive score: the CVE is relevant to your firmware.
+- Positive score: the vulnerability is relevant to your firmware.

-- Negative score: the CVE is considered non-exploitable.
+- Negative score: the vulnerability is considered non-exploitable.

 A higher absolute score, whether positive or negative, indicates greater confidence in the assessment.